hansdf/start-page/README.md

 Start page for firefox, replacing the usual new tab speed dial.

-Looking to personalize my firefox, and practice html/css and js concepts.
+Looking to personalize and practice html/css and js concepts.

 implementation of basic hover animation for the cards.